-- Chronic renal failure is a term that is sometimes used but means much the same as CKD.
-CKD is a better term, as the word failure implies that the kidneys have totally stopped working.
+CKD used to be called chronic renal failure but CKD is a better term, as the word failure implies that the kidneys have totally stopped working.
 In most cases of CKD this is not so.
 In most people who have CKD there is only a mild or moderate reduction in kidney function, which usually does not cause symptoms, and the kidneys have not 'failed'.
-See the separate leaflet called Mild- to-moderate Chronic Kidney Disease.

-A simple blood test can estimate the volume of blood that is filtered by the tiny filters (glomeruli) in your kidneys over a given period of time.
-This test is called the estimated glomerular filtration rate (eGFR).
 A normal eGFR is 90 ml/minute/1.73 m or more.
-If some of the glomeruli do not filter as much as normal, then the kidney is said to have reduced or impaired kidney function.
+If some of the glomeruli do not filter as much as normal then the kidney is said to have reduced or impaired kidney function.

 The eGFR test involves a blood test which measures a chemical called creatinine.
 Creatinine is a breakdown product of muscle.
 Creatinine is normally cleared from the blood by the kidneys.
 If your kidneys are not working so well and the glomeruli are not filtering as much blood as normal, the level of creatinine in the blood goes up.